Can I Play Pickleball With A Torn Meniscus

 Let’s check what is torn meniscus is and how to prevent it.

 An injury can cause a torn meniscus or awkwardly twisting your knee.
-An injury to your knee can be serious.
+However, a pickleball injury to your knee can be serious.
 You may have pain and swelling around your knee.
-It can also affect how well you walk.
+Pickleball Torn Meniscus can also affect how well you walk.
 If your knee has been injured for a while, it might be difficult for you to walk.

 What Is Torn Meniscus?